NOTICE: NAMI programs should not be used to replace the

 implemented in Yolo County in 1997, is taught by trained family

-members with all instruction and course materials free for class
+members with all instruction and course materials provided at no cost

 communities across the country, in two Canadian provinces, Puerto Rico